laboo/hpdr/docs/source/getting.rst

 With timezones
 *******************************

-If datetime objects passed as the *begin* and *end* argumentss have timezones associated with them, those timezones are ignored, and UTC is used instead.
-If you want to use a timezone other than UTC for *begin* and *end*, pass it with the *izone* argument.
+The datetime objects passed as the *begin* and *end* arguments must NOT have timezones associated with them, The timezone is assumed to be UTC unless you pass a different timezone with the *dzone* argument.
+The *dzone* timezone specifies the timezone the data is **stored** in, in Hive.

-Similarly, the timzeone used for the resulting date range is UTC unless you specify it with the *qzone* argument.
+To specify the timezone the data is used in the **query**, use the *qzone* argument.
+If you don't specify *qzone*, UTC is used.

 .. code-block:: python